postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 ---

-You can collaborate on Postman entities including collections, APIs, and environments, by sharing them using a link or by moving them to a shared private, team, or public workspace.
+You can collaborate on Postman elements including collections, APIs, and environments, by sharing them using a link or by moving them to a shared private, team, or public workspace.

 > To share a collection run, see [Using the Collection Runner](/docs/running-collections/intro-to-collection-runs/).
 >